gromgull/triangular-grid-model-synthesis-3d/README.md

 Ensure you apply all scale/rotation.

-Export as glb - use gltfjsx to auto-generate component js files.

 Look at the blend file in `public/assets/tiles.blend`

+There is a python script that will export all collections to corresponding glb files. (in retrospect - why not use ONE glb file?)